kevin-robb/orb_slam_implementation/README.md

 ---

 I'm having errors at the very last `make -j` command.
-I've changed the C++ version from 11 to 14 in the CMakeLists in both the `ORB_SLAM3` and the `ORB_SLAM3/Examples/ROS/ORB_SLAM3` directories.
-I've also added the line `${PROJECT_SOURCE_DIR}/../../../Thirdparty` to the latter CMakeLists in the include_directories() section, since the error seems to be that the config.h cannot be found for g2o in ThirdParty.
+Could be an issue with CMake policy CMP0011, or something else.
+The regular build works, but the ROS build is causing problems.